JurjenBokma/SmallCppProjectMakefile/README.md

 * Program object files (detected by grepping the source for a `main` function) will be linked against the convenience library to become executable programs.

+Because the Makefile detects which files include which others, updating a header file will cause all source files that (indirectly) include it to be remade.
+On one hand, this consumes time.
+On the other hand it saves time by keeping sources and headers in sync, so `make clean` should seldom have to be run.

 ## Influencing the Makefile: